Global rigidity of generic frameworks on the cylinder: Cylindrical frameworks with one free vertex

 Thus $(0,m')$ is a nonzero infinitesimal motion of $(G/H,p^*)$ which fixes $v_r^*$.
 This contradicts the $v$-free rigidity of $(G/H,p^*)$. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:vfree}] We use a similar inductive proof technique to that of Theorem \ref{strongadmiss}.
-The base graphs in our induction are the graphs $K_5-e,H_1,H_2$.
-We give an infinitesimally rigid realisation $(G,p)$ of $G$ on $\Y$ with a nowhere zero stress for each $G\in \{K_5-e,H_1,H_2\}$ in the Appendix.
-This implies that $\rank R_v(G,p)=2|V|-2$ for all vertices $v$ of $G$, and hence $G$ is $v$-free rigid on $\Y$.
-Thus we may assume that $G\not\in \{K_5-e,H_1,H_2\}$.
+\begin{proof}[\bf Proof of Theorem \ref{thm:vfree} (and Lemma \ref{lem:expand})] We use a similar inductive proof technique to that of Theorem \ref{strongadmiss}.
+The base graphs in our induction are the graphs $K_5^-,H_1,H_2$.
+We give an infinitesimally rigid realisation $(G,p)$ of $G$ on $\Y$ with a {\em nowhere zero} stress for each $G\in \{K_5^-,H_1,H_2\}$ in the Appendix.
+This implies that the rank of $ R(G,p)$ is $3|V|-2$ and that its rank will remain unchanged if we delete any of its rows.
+In particular, we have $\rank R_v(G,p)=3|V|-2$ and hence $G$ is $v$-free rigid on $\Y$.
+Thus we may assume that $G\not\in \{K_5^-,H_1,H_2\}$.

-Suppose that $G$ has an admissible vertex $x$.
+Suppose that $G$ has an admissible node $x$.
 If $x\neq v$ then the graph obtained from $G$ by performing an admissible $1$-reduction at $x$ is $v$-free rigid on $\Y$ by induction and hence $G$ is $v$-free rigid on $\Y$ by Lemma \ref{lem:vfree}(b).
 On the other hand, if $x=v$ then $v$ has degree three.
-Since $G$ is an $\M_{2,2}^*$-circuit on $\Y$, $G-v$ is rigid on $\Y$.
-This implies that $G$ is $v$-rigid on $\Y$ since $v$ has three neighbours in $G-v$.
+Since $G$ is an $\M_{2,2}^*$-circuit, $G-v$ is rigid on $\Y$.
+This implies that $G$ is $v$-free rigid on $\Y$ since $v$ has three neighbours in $G-v$.

 Hence we may assume that $G$ has no admissible nodes.
 Theorem \ref{thm:nearly3con} now implies that $G$ has a nontrivial 2-separation or 3-edge-separation.
 It follows that $G$ has at least two distinct atoms.
 Thus we may choose a nontrivial separation $(F_1,F_2)$ of $G$ such that $F_1$ is an atom of $G$ and $v\in V(F_2)$.
 Consider the following cases.\\[1mm] {\bf Case 1}: $(F_1,F_2)$ is a nontrivial 3-edge-separation.